-Study of earth surface processes and landforms, including recognition of large-scale landscape patterns related to geologic structure; weathering and soils; hillslopes and mass wasting; watersheds and hydrologic processes; rivers and fluvial processes; coastal and estuarine processes and landforms; and the effects of glacial and periglacial activity on the landscape.
+Study of earth surface processes and landforms, including: large-scale landscape patterns related to geologic structure; weathering and soils; hillslopes and mass wasting; watersheds and hydrologic processes; rivers and fluvial processes; coastal and estuarine processes and landforms; and the effects of glacial and periglacial activity.
 We will also discuss the impact of human activity on erosion and sediment yield and on landscape form and process.